 Basis of Presentation - The Consolidated Financial Statements include the accounts of Huntington and its majority-owned subsidiaries and are presented in accordance with GAAP.
 All intercompany transactions and balances have been eliminated in consolidation.
 Companies in which Huntington holds more than a 50% voting equity interest, or a controlling financial interest, or are a VIE in which Huntington has the power to direct the activities of an entity that most significantly impact the entity's economic performance and has an obligation to absorb losses or the right to receive benefits from the VIE which could potentially be significant to the VIE are consolidated.
 VIEs are legal entities with insubstantial equity, whose equity investors lack the ability to make decisions about the entity's activities, or whose equity investors do not have the obligation to absorb losses or the right to receive the residual returns of the entity if they occur.
-VIEs in which Huntington does not hold the power to direct the activities of the entity that most significant to the VIE are not consolidated.
+VIEs in which Huntington does not hold the power to direct the activities of the entity that most significantly impact the entity's economic performance or does not have an obligation to absorb losses or the right to receive benefits from the VIE which could potentially be significant to the VIE are not consolidated.
 For consolidated entities where Huntington holds less than a 100% interest, Huntington recognizes non-controlling interest (included in shareholders' equity) for the equity held by others and non-controlling profit or loss (included in noninterest expense) for the portion of the entity's earnings attributable to other's interests.
-Investments in nonmarketable securities for which Huntington does not have the ability to exert significant influence.
-Those investments an onmarketable securities for which Huntington does not have the ability to exert significant influence are generally accounted for using the cost method are included in Accrued income and other assets and Huntington's proportional interest in the equity investments' earnings are included in other noninterest income.
-Investment interests accounted for under the equity methods are periodically evaluated for impairment.
+Investments in companies that are not consolidated are accounted for using the equity method when Huntington has the ability to exert significant influence.
+Those investments in nonmarketable securities for which Huntington does not have the ability to exert significant influence are generally accounted for using the cost method.
+Investments in private investment partnerships that are accounted for under the equity method or the cos